Shape UUA Justice Commitments: About the Social Witness Process

 Part 1 of the Proposer's Guide provides information on the Congregational Study/Action Issue process.

 Actions of Immediate Witness

-Normally, delegates at each annual General Assembly have the opportunity to take positions on issues that require immediate witness through the Action of Immediate Witness (AIW) process.
+Delegates at each annual General Assembly have the opportunity to take positions on issues that require immediate witness through the Action of Immediate Witness (AIW) process.
 An AIW expresses the conscience and carries the authority of the delegates at the GA at which it is passed.
 AIWs are initiated by individual delegates and move through their entire creation and adoption process during a single GA.
-However, in 2016, the delegates voted that there shall be no Actions of Immediate Witness in 2017.

 Part 2 of the Proposer's Guide provides information on the AIW process.